uom-cse-realitix/distributed-file-search/README.md

 ### Unstructured P2P

 Each node maintains an ad hoc list of neighbors.
-The resulting overlay resembles a random graph: an edge hu, v i exists only with a certain probability `P[<u, v>]`.
+The resulting overlay resembles a random graph: an edge `<u, v>` exists only with a certain probability `P[<u, v>]`.

 * **Flooding**: issuing node u passes request for d to all neighbors.
 Request is ignored when receiving node had seen it before.
 Otherwise, v searches locally for d (recursively).
-May be limited by a Time-To-Live: a maximum number of hops.
+May be limited by a **Time-To-Live**: a maximum number of hops.

     * Limited Flooding (maximal number of forwarding)
     * Probabilistic flooding (flood only with a certain probability)